 Washington's Law of comparative negligence means that the proportional share of fault of all potential parties must be considered, even if it involves the conduct of a child.
 This means a child can be held negligent and therefore wholly or partially responsible for that child's injuries and damages.
-Washington state's law of comparitive negligence allows for a person to be compensated for their bodily injuries and other damages even if the plaintiff is found partially responsible for the injuries he or she is claiming.
+Washington state's law of comparative negligence allows for a person to be compensated for their bodily injuries and other damages even if the plaintiff is found partially responsible for the injuries he or she is claiming.

 For more on this, read our recent blog post on Washington state's comparative negligence laws.

 In Washington, the issues of child's degree of negligence may be also called "contributory negligence."
 But there are certain limitations when it comes to accidents and injuries involving negligent children.
 First, the law in Washington is that children under the age of 6 cannot be held negligent as a matter of law.

 The Washington State Supreme Court decided that a child under the age of 6 does not have the mental capacity to be negligent.
 This means any time a child under the age of 6 has a legal claim for injuries caused by an accident, the child is deemed fault free for purposes of deciding which parties negligently caused that child's injuries.